 - Keep all documentation about all the courses you took (papers, reading lists, etc.) until you graduate

-- Find out when courses are normally received by looking at the Study Abroad Transcripts page
+- Find out when courses are normally received by looking at the Education Abroad Transcripts page

-- How do study abroad costs work?
+- How do education abroad costs work?
 Do I pay my regular CU Boulder tuition?

-No, you do not pay Boulder campus tuition and fees when you are on a CU study abroad program.
-Instead, you pay the actual cost of your study abroad program, which varies greatly from program to program.
-To quickly find the cost of any CU study abroad program, consult the Program Costs page.
+No, you do not pay Boulder campus tuition and fees when you are on a CU education abroad program.
+Instead, you pay the actual cost of your education abroad program, which varies greatly from program to program.
+To quickly find the cost of any CU education abroad program, consult the Program Costs page.
 The bottom line (Total Estimated Budget) includes the cost of tuition & fees, room & board, health insurance, books & supplies, airfare, personal and living expenses.

-- When will I pay for study abroad?
+- When will I pay for education abroad?

 To view detailed costs of each specific program, please visit the Program Costs page.

-- What am I paying for when I study abroad?
+- What am I paying for when I go abroad?